ynqa/promkit/README.md

 ### Unified component approach

-*promkit* takes a unified approach by having all of its components inherit the same `Viewable` trait.
+*promkit* takes a unified approach by having all of its components inherit the same `Renderable` trait.
 This design choice enables users to seamlessly support their custom data structures for display, similar to the relationships seen in TUI projects like [ratatui-org/ratatui](https://github.com/ratatui-org/ratatui) and